B.A. French Literature, City College of New York

 Prior to joining the faculty at Temple University, Mark Franko was Professor of Dance and Director of the interdisciplinary Center for Visual and Performance Studies at the University of California, Santa Cruz.
 He has been Valeska Gert Visiting Professor of Dance and Performance at Freie Universiteit Berlin, and Visiting Professor at DOCH (Dans och Cirkushögskolan, University of Stockholm), and in the dance departments of Université de Paris 8 (Vincennes), Université de Nice (Sophia-Antipolis), Columbia University School of the Arts, Bard College, Performance Studies NYU, and in departments of French literature at Princeton University, Columbia University, Purdue University, and Université Paul Valéry (Montpellier 3).
 He holds a fractional time appointment as Professor in Performance and Visual Studies at Middlesex University (London).

 His choreography has been supported by the National Endowment for the Arts, New Jersey State Council on the Arts, the Getty Foundation, the Harkness Foundation, and Zellerbach Family Fund.
-He is the author of five books: Martha Graham in Love and War: the Life in the Work (Oxford University Press) for which he received a National Endowment for the Humanities Research Fellowship and a UC President’s Research Fellowship, Excursion for Miracles: Paul Sanasardo, Donya Feuer, and Studio for Dance (1955-1964), The Work of Dance: Labor, Movement, and Identity in the 1930s, (CHOICE magazine “Outstanding Academic Title” for 2003), Dancing Modernism/Performing Politics (1996 de la Torre Bueno prize Special Mention; Slovenian translation by Zavod En-Knap), Dance as Text: Ideologies of the Baroque Body (Cambridge University Press, 1993; Paris: Editions Kargo, 2005; Palermo: L’Epos, 2009; revised edition forthcoming at Oxford), and The Dancing Body in Renaissance Choreography.
+He is the author of six books: Martha Graham in Love and War: the Life in the Work (Oxford University Press) for which he received a National Endowment for the Humanities Research Fellowship and a UC President’s Research Fellowship, Excursion for Miracles: Paul Sanasardo, Donya Feuer, and Studio for Dance (1955-1964), The Work of Dance: Labor, Movement, and Identity in the 1930s, (CHOICE magazine “Outstanding Academic Title” for 2003), Dancing Modernism/Performing Politics (1996 de la Torre Bueno prize Special Mention; Slovenian translation by Zavod En-Knap), Dance as Text: Ideologies of the Baroque Body (Cambridge University Press, 1993; Paris: Editions Kargo, 2005; Palermo: L’Epos, 2009; revised edition forthcoming at Oxford), and The Dancing Body in Renaissance Choreography.
 He edited Ritual and Event: Interdisciplinary Perspectives (Routledge) and co-edited Acting on the Past: Historical Performance Across the Disciplines (Wesleyan).
 He is the editor of Dance Research Journal (Cambridge University Press) and founding editor of the Oxford Studies in Dance Theory book series.

 Franko's research has been supported by the American Council of Learned Societies, the American Philosophical Foundation, the Getty Center for the History of Art and the Humanities, and the France/Berkeley Fund.
 In 2011 he was recipient of the Outstanding Scholarly Research in Dance Award, Congress on Research in Dance; he received the International Visiting Research Scholar Award, Peter Wall Institute for Advanced Studies, University of British Columbia.